-Our oil and gas reserves data, which are also presented in this Base Prospectus, represent only estimates and cannot be construed as exact quantities.
-The estimation of quantities of reserves, future rates of production and the timing of development expenditures is subject to numerous inherent uncertainties and involves subjective judgment and determinations based on available geological, technical, contractual and economic information.
+Our oil and gas reserves data, which are also presented in this Base Prospectus, represent only estimates computed as per the SPE-PRMS (Society of Petroleum Engineers - Petroleum Resources Management System) principles and cannot be construed as exact quantities.
+The estimation of quantities of reserves, future rates of production and the timing of development expenditures is subject to numerous inherent uncertainties and involves subjective judgement and determinations based on available geological, technical, contractual and economic information.
 Even though our reserves have been certified by a third-party independent oil and gas consultant, there can be no assurance that such estimates will be accurate.
 The reliability of proved reserve estimates depends on a number of factors, assumptions and variables, many of which are beyond our control.
 Some of these include:

-- the quality and quantity of available geological, technical and economic data; - assumptions with respect to tax rules and other government regulations, contractual conditions, oil, gas and other prices; - the punctual production performance of our reservoirs; and - extensive engineering interpretation and judgment.
+- the quality and quantity of available geological, technical and economic data; - assumptions with respect to tax rules and other government regulations, contractual conditions, oil, gas and other prices; - the punctual production performance of our reservoirs; and - extensive engineering interpretation and judgement.

-Estimates may change as a result of operation developments from production or drilling activities, changes in economic factors (including changes in the price of oil or gas), delays or suspensions in production, changes in the tax laws, royalty or regulatory regime applied by the host government, technological developments or other events or factors.
+Estimates may change as a result of operational developments from production or drilling activities, changes in economic factors (including changes in the price of oil or gas), delays or suspensions in production, changes in the tax laws, royalty or regulatory regime applied by the host government, technological developments or other events or factors.
 Estimates may also be affected by acquisitions and divestments, new discoveries, extensions of existing fields, as well as the application of improved recovery methods.
 Published proved oil and gas reserves estimates may also be subject to correction due to errors in the application of published rules and changes in guidance.

 As a result of these and other factors, we may be required to revise our reserves data, which could indicate lower future production volumes, and result in our reserves being depleted sooner than expected.
 This could require us to incur a significant impairment of certain of our E&P assets under IFRS-EU.
-For example, our acquisition of a 20% stake in the SARB and Umm Lulu Concessions (effective March 2018) resulted in a 129% increase in our estimated oil and gas 2P (proved plus probable reserves) net reserves from 31 December 2017 to 1 July 2018.
-If we were required, in the future, to effect a significant write down to our estimates for that or any other block, due to results from drilling operations, a prolonged low oil price environment or for any other reason, it would have a material adverse effect on our business, financial condition, results of operations and prospects.
+If we were required, in the future, to undertake a significant write-down to our estimates for that or any other block, due to results from drilling operations, a prolonged low oil price environment or for any other reason, it would have a material adverse effect on our business, financial condition, results of operations and prospects.

-(II) RISKS RELATED TO TAXATION
+(II) RISKS RELATED TO TAXATION AND OUR HISTORICAL FINANCIAL INFORMATION